Reactions to the death of Elizabeth II: Television

-In the United States, CNN, MSNBC, Fox News, the American Broadcasting Company, NBC and CBS all broke the news of her death, with the main 3 television networks breaking into normal programming to announce it.
+In the United States, CNN, MSNBC, Fox News, ABC, NBC and CBS all broke the news of her death, with the three main television networks (ABC, CBS and NBC) breaking into normal programming to announce it.

 Theatre

 Performances on the West End of London went on as scheduled during the mourning period with dimmed lights, as per guidance from the UK government.
 Several shows contained a moment of silence in the Queen's memory, and the musical Wicked aired a disclaimer before the performance the evening of the Queen's death, stating it was being performed as written.
 This was likely due to the potential for the opening number "No One Mourns the Wicked" and in particular its initial lyric "Good news, she's dead!" to be seen as in poor taste in light of the circumstances.

 Advertising

-All major out-of-home advertising companies, including Clear Channel UK and JCDecaux, suspended the display of commercial advertising on digital out-of-home (DOOH) billboard and poster signs after the announcement of the death, replacing them with memorial displays.
-Major social networks such as Twitter, and media outlets, similarly suspended all display advertising.
+All major out-of-home advertising companies, including Clear Channel UK and JCDecaux, agreed to suspend commercial advertising on digital out-of-home billboards and poster signs in favour of memorial displays.
+Media outlets and major social networks such as Twitter similarly suspended all display advertising.
 This also occurred on the day of the funeral.

+On 12 September 2022, the UK division of Nintendo announced that it would not be airing the Nintendo Direct scheduled for the following day "as a mark of respect during this period of national mourning"; instead, it was made available for audiences in the region as a YouTube upload.
+Following the Direct, audiences on social media speculated that the decision was made due to the perceived inappropriateness of the title for The Legend of Zelda: Tears of the Kingdom, which was revealed at the end of the presentation.